-Themes within the Geography GCSE are: Changing Landscapes of the UK; Coastal Landscapes and Processes; River Landscapes and Processes; Weather Hazards and Climate Change; Ecosystems, Biodiversity and Management; Changing Cities; Global Development; Energy Resource Management; Fieldwork; and UK Challenges.
+Themes within the Geography GCSE are: Changing Landscapes of the UK; Coastal Landscapes and Processes; River Landscapes and Processes; Weather Hazards and Climate Change; Ecosystems, Biodiversity and Management; Changing Cities; Global Development; Water Resource Management; Fieldwork; and UK Challenges.

 Key Stage 5

 At AS/A Level, students will be taught the Edexcel Specification.
 This involves two exams consisting of a Physical paper and a Human paper for the AS or three exams consisting of a Physical paper, a Human paper and a Synoptic Investigation paper as well as a 3000-4000 word Independent Investigation for the A level.

 Themes for Geography AS/A Level are: Tectonic Processes and Hazards; Coastal Landscapes and Change; Globalisation; and Regenerating Places for AS Level.
 In addition, the A Level includes: the Water Cycle and Water Insecurity; the Carbon Cycle and Energy Insecurity; Superpowers; and Migration, Identity and Sovereignty as well as the Independent Investigation.
 Students must complete at least 2 full days of fieldwork for the AS Level and at least 4 full days for the A Level.

 Key Stage 3